St Peter's Italian Church: History

 The church was built at the request of Saint Vincent Pallotti, and remains under the control of the Pallottines, the religious society which he founded.
 He had assistance from the politician and activist Giuseppe Mazzini, who was in London at the time.
 It was intended for the use of the growing number of Italian immigrants in London in the mid-19th century, and was modelled by Irish architect Sir John Miller-Bryson on the Basilica San Crisogono in Rome.

 It was consecrated on 16 April 1863 as "The Church of St Peter of all Nations".
 At the time of consecration, it was the only basilica-style church in the UK.
-Its organ was built in 1886 by Belgian Anneesen.
+Its organ was built in 1886 by the Belgian company Anneesens.

 During World War II, when Italian immigrants were interned, Irish Pallottines made use of the church.
 In 1953 it was returned to Italian control, since when it has been substantially remodelled, most notably in 1996.

 The church has been the main gathering and reunion venue for the community of Little Italy in Clerkenwell, and is a central feature of the annual processione held in mid-July.